yieknee/git-pull-activity/README.md

     Git has included both versions of the method, and labeled where they came from. `HEAD` is the local copy, and `master` is the version from GitHub.
 1. **Partner 2:** Work with your partner to resolve the conflict.
-    - Using Atom, pick which of the versions you want to use, and remove all the extra stuff that GitHub added.
+    - Using VS Code, pick which of the versions you want to use, and remove all the extra stuff that GitHub added.
 The end result should be valid ruby code.

       ```ruby
       def clock_noise